farosaves/faro/notes/todos/Code.md

 what the heck is overview component?
-- [ ] Javascript for the dashboard layout
+- [ ] Javascript for the dashboard layout - omg